-Reference D1315455 Release (Printed copy not co version before using Classification Level Public Pages 85
+comalto× Reference D1315455 Release (Printed copy not contro version before using) 1.3p lled: verify the gemaico Classification Level Public Pages 89

-Authentication v.1), and FCS\COP.1/CA\ENC and FCS\COP.1/CA\MAC (for the ENC\MAC\Mode secure messaging), FCS\COP.1/SIG\VER (as part of the Terminal Authentication Protocol v.1) and FIA\UAU.6/EAC (for the re-authentication).
+The authentication of the terminal as Personalisation Agent shall be performed by TSF according to SFR FIA\UAU.4/PACE and FIA\UAU.5/PACE.
+If the Personalisation Terminal want to authenticate itself to the TOE by means of the Terminal Authentication Protocol v.1 (after Chip Authentication v.1) with the Personalisation Agent Keys the TOE will use TSF according to the FCS\RND.1 (for the generation of the challenge), FCS\CKM.1/CA (for the derivation of the new session keys after Chip Authentication v.1), and FCS\COP.1/CA\ENC and FCS\COP.1/CA\MAC (for the ENC\MAC\Mode secure messaging), FCS\COP.1/SIG\VER (as part of the Terminal Authentication Protocol v.1) and FIA\UAU.6/EAC (for the re-authentication).
 If the Personalisation Terminal wants to authenticate itself to the TOE by means of the Authentication Mechanism with Personalisation Agent Key the TOE will use TSF according to the FCS\RND.1 (for the generation of the challenge) and FCS\COP.1/CA\ENC (to verify the authentication attempt).
 The session keys are destroyed according to FCS\CKM.4 after use.

 The security objective OT.Data\Integrity "Integrity of personal data" requires the TOE to protect the integrity of the logical travel document stored on the travel document's chip against physical manipulation and unauthorized writing.
 Physical manipulation is addressed by FPT\PHP.3.
 Logical manipulation of stored user data is addressed by (FDP\ACC.1/TRM, FDP\ACF.1/TRM): only the Personalisation Agent is allowed to write the data in EF.DG1 to EF.DG16 of the logical travel document (FDP\ACF.1.2/TRM, rule 1) and terminals are not allowed to modify any of the data in EF.DG1 to EF.DG16 of the logical travel document (cf. FDP\ACF.1.4/TRM).
 FMT\MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered as trustworthy.
 The Personalisation Agent must identify and authenticate themselves according to FIA\UID.1/PACE and FIA\UAU.1/PACE before accessing these data.
 FIA\UAU.4/PACE, FIA\UAU.5/PACE and FCS\CKM.4 represent some required specific properties of the protocols used.
-The SFR FMT\SMR.1/PACE lists the roles and the SFR FMT\SMF.1 lists the TSF management functions
+The SFR FMT\SMR.1/PACE lists the roles and the SFR FMT\SMF.1 lists the TSF management functions.